macmv/rgen/docs/block_guide.md

 # Block Guide
 Rgen is made of two parts a forge based minecraft mod that adds in new modded content like blocks and mobs, and the rust based rgen world generation program.
 Blocks as part of the forge mod requires you to create a texture, a model, a java block class, and setup to block inside the mods block list.
-In this example you will be making an example block called `example`.
+The example block here will be `derp_dog`.

 ## Creating block art and model
 Minecraft blocks have three parts to them: a texture, a model, and a block state.